Hello. This is Thomas Lu, your friend here at The Sustainabilitist.

-In essence, The Sustainabilitist is an extension of my struggle towards omni-directionally sufficiency, and houses a collection of potential solutions to the problems in this world.
-It's my way of turning devastations into legacy, and my way of living a life of balance and dedication to humanity.
+In brief, you can think of The Sustainabilitist as an extension of my struggle towards omni-directionally sufficiency, as it begins to house more and more potential solutions to the problems humans are facing.
+It's my way of turning my devastations into something constructive, and my way of living a life that is as balanced as it could be.

-So if any of that sounds just about right, then I'd invite you to come along.
-The knowledge and tools featured on this site come with no agenda other than the need to be sustainable, along with the relentless pursuit of freedom and harmony this world has to give.
+And if any of that sounds somewhat interesting, then I'd invite you to come along.
+The knowledge and tools featured on this site come with no agenda other than the will to become sustainable — along with the freedom and harmony that doing so can bring.